 - Senders can’t use image loading to get information like your IP address or location.

-- Senders can’t set or read cookies in your browser.
+- Senders can’t use the image to set or read cookies in your browser.

-- Gmail checks your images for known viruses or malware.
+- Gmail checks the images for known viruses or malware.

 In some cases, senders may be able to know whether you've opened an email that has an image attached to a unique link.
 Gmail scans every message for suspicious content, and if Gmail considers a sender or message potentially suspicious, images won’t be shown and you’ll be asked whether you want to see the images.